This site contains no information about the edibility or toxicity of mushrooms.

-The green or brown cap of this agaric is moist and domed and flattening with age.
-It's surface has dark fibrils and is greasy in wet weather.
+Tricholoma sejunctum, also known as False Edible Trich, has a green or brown cap that is domed and flattening with age.
+Its surface has dark fibrils and is greasy in wet weather.
 It causes nausea if eaten.

-pallid, yellowish with fine, brownish or tan, radiating fibrils; at first convex, becoming flattened, with broad umbo, slightly sticky.
-Flesh off-white, tinted yellow under the cap skin.
+pallid, yellowish or greenish with fine, brownish or tan, radiating fibrils; at first convex, becoming flattened, with broad umbo, slightly sticky.
+Flesh is off-white, tinted yellow under the cap skin.
 Gills

 whitish ochre, emarginate, very broad, crowded.
 Stem